cvdlab-projects/webvisual/slides/2013-04-18/individuals/barbieri.md

 # Web-Visual
-## Assestment and delivery of UI templates for the other projects
+## Assessment and delivery of UI templates for the other projects

 - - -

 # Individual task
 ## Marco Barbieri
-### Assestment and delivery of UI templates for the Web-Index project
+### Assessment and delivery of UI templates for the Web-Index project
 ###

 - - -

 #How to...
 ###- JQuery.js library
 ###- plasm.js library
-###- javascript functions to show images from Web-Index function through some buttons
+###- javascript functions to show images from Web-Index through some buttons

 - - -

-## Functions button:
+# Functions button:
 ### to open json file from local
 ### to open json file from MongoDB
 ### to show the tree rappresentation of json file